Wild Seeds Writers Retreat

 NBWC Biennial Symposium

-The 2019 National Black Writers Conference Biennial Symposium, “Playwrights and Screenwriters at the Crossroads,” is a public gathering of writers, scholars, literary professionals, performers, students and the general public.
-It will provide a forum for examining the trends and themes addressed by Black playwrights and filmmakers; showcase the work of Black playwrights and screenwriters; and pay tribute to Ntozake Shange, Obie Award-winning renowned poet, playwright, and novelist.
-Ifa Bayeza, playwright, producer, novelist, and sister of Ntozake Shange is the featured speaker.
-The Symposium will continue the conversation generated at the 14th National Black Writers Conference: “Gathering at the Waters, Healing, Legacy and Activism in the Literature of Black Writers.”
-Roundtable discussions and a town hall forum will focus on how race, politics, and popular culture influence literary writing, playwriting, and screenwriting on the stage and screen.
-Speakers include Keith Josef Adkins, Amina Henry, Ladee Hubbard, and Aurin Squire among many others
+The 2019 National Black Writers Conference Biennial Symposium, “Playwrights and Screenwriters at the Crossroads,” was a forum for examining the trends and themes addressed by Black playwrights and filmmakers; showcased the work of Black playwrights and screenwriters; and paid tribute to Ntozake Shange, Obie Award-winning renowned poet, playwright, and novelist.
+Ifa Bayeza, playwright, producer, novelist, and sister of Ntozake Shange iwas the featured speaker.

 Your Center for Literature